Within the first few months of this year, Citizen’s Advice have stated that nearly 40 million people have already been targeted by scammers.

 If you think you’ve been targeted by the DPD parcel delivery scam, contact DPD on 0121 275 0500.

-The Hermes scam works in the same way as the DPD scam, in that fraudsters are sending text messages and emails to unsuspecting victims.
-They usually state that there's a problem with their:
+The Evri scam works in the same way as the DPD one in that fraudsters are sending text messages and emails to unsuspecting victims.
+They usually state that there's a problem with their parcel, delivery address or payment information.

-If you receive an email from Hermes with the subject “Hermes – Verify yourself” and you haven’t got an account with Hermes, then you should treat it as a scam.
+If you receive an email from Evri with the subject “Evri – Verify yourself” and you haven’t got an account with Evri, then you should treat it as a scam.

-Genuine Hermes emails will usually come from either:
+Genuine Evri emails will usually come from either:

-If you receive a text asking for payment, this is also likely to be a fake, as Hermes never ask for payment via text.
+If you receive a text asking for payment, this is also likely to be a fake, as Evri never ask for payment via text.

 Royal Mail delivery scam